terhorstd/Builder/deploy/README.md

 Testing
 -------

 Run `pytest` to check package works as expected.
+For full testing, the test environment requires

+- pytest
+- pytest-pylint
+- pytest-mypy
+- pytest-pycodestyle
+- pytest-pydocstyle.

+The configuration entry point is `tox.ini` which is recognized as config file by various tools.
+PyLint branches out to `.pylintrc` as defined in `tox.ini`.

 License